Gas barbecue safety

 Operating the gas barbecue

 Most gas barbecues are designed and approved for outdoor use only.
-When setting up the barbecue select a position that is protected from wind.
-Only light the barbecue one burner at a time, some barbecues have a piezo igniter for this.
+When setting up the barbecue, select a position that is protected from wind.
+Only light the barbecue one burner at a time — some barbecues have a piezo igniter for this.
 The design of the barbecue will allow cross lighting of the next adjacent burner but even so, keep your face a distance away if you must look at the burners.
-Keep small children and pets away when cooking as the barbecue is “hot”.
+Keep small children and pets away when cooking as the barbecue will be hot.

 Some operating instructions supplied with the barbecue may call for the drip tray (if fitted) to be filled with sand.
 It is preferred that the tray be lined with aluminium foil.
 Sand in the tray tends to accumulate the fat from the cooking process.
-The fat can be readily ignited causing a fire that in some instances can be frightening.
+The fat can readily ignite causing a fire.
 It is also easier to dispose of the aluminium foil once the barbecue has cooled down.

-When finished, close off the cylinder valve first and then the burners.
+When finished with the barbecue, close off the cylinder valve first and then the burners.